CreativeInquiry/ofxRobotArm/README.md

 ## About
 `ofxRobotArm` is an openFrameworks addon for doing creative things with robot arms.
 The goal of the addon is to remove as many technical barriers as possible to get up and running with robots.
-We've included a number of examples that show you how different ways of controlling and interacting with a robot arm, including direct manipulation, geometry-based manipulation, motion capture-based interactions, and keyframe animation.
+We've included an example of how to get up and running with ofxRobotArm and your Robot Arm.
 By developing `ofxRobotArm` for openFrameworks, we hope to help you extend human-robot interaction in new and diverse ways.

 Currently the addon is configured to work with Universal Robot's and ABB robot arms (untested).
-KUKA Support is pending.
+KUKA and xArm Support is pending.

 Development for `ofxRobotArm` was sponsored by [The Frank-Ratchye STUDIO for Creative Inquiry](http://studioforcreativeinquiry.org/).
 Technical development was lead by [Dan Moore](http://makeitdoathing.com) and [Madeline Gannon](https://atonaton.com).